 The following terms are frequently used to describe the details of the administrative hearings process.
 Please note that the Code of Virginia (COV 4.1-100) contains additional definitions relevant to ABC laws.
 Also see the Virginia Codes and Regulations section.

 Code of Virginia (COV): Laws enforced by Virginia ABC special agents, state police and local law enforcement.
 The violation of these laws is punishable as a criminal act with fines and/or jail time.
 COV 4.1-100 is the beginning section of the Alcoholic Beverage Control Act.

 Consent settlement: An alternative method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
 The Hearings and Appeals Division initiates a consent settlement under the authority and approval of the Chief Clerk.
 Any consent settlement must consider the public interests, conform to statutory and regulatory guidelines, and be approved by the Board to be final.
 (See 3-VAC-5-70-210 for the suggested penalties for first offenses.)

-Continuance: The delay of a scheduled hearing to another time pursuant to a party’s written request.
 Continuances will be granted upon a showing of good cause to the assigned Administrative Law Judge.
-Continuance requests may be mailed, emailed or faxed (804-213-4731) to the Hearings and Appeals Division at the Virginia ABC Central Office in Hanover County.
+Continuance requests may be mailed, emailed or faxed (804-213-4731) to the Hearings, Appeals and Judicial Services Division at the Virginia ABC Headquarters in Hanover County.
 Consideration is given to the timeliness of the request and to any objection by other interested parties.